Expectations and Relationships

 In other words, we expect others to be in sync with how we anticipate and experience situations, and consciously or not, we expect them to help make us feel complete.
 Unfortunately it just doesn’t work that way.
 The higher our expectations, the more isolated we tend to feel.

 How can we develop healthier, more fulfilling relationships?
-By introducing us to the completeness of the present moment and giving us the space to be more aware of our projections and expectations, meditation can help us get back in sync with our natural goodness.
+By introducing us to the completeness of the present moment and giving us the space to be more aware of our projections and expectations, mindfulness meditation can help us get back in sync with our natural goodness.
 That’s who we really are.

 Falling in Love with Our Projections